gracehlee/pawsitive-vibes/journals/grace_lee.md

 - Use a Cloud Service (AWS Tier S3 Bucket) - grab from it
 - to use FastAPI instead, use static folder to serve static images
    - save images in static folder and use React FrontEnd to access them

+Kyle said he'll take care of:
+-   Meet Ups schema, model, queries, router, GET, PUT, DELETE
+-   Google Maps API

+Austin is working on Calendly API for booking services.
+James is working on carousel (for images as well possibly?).

+## 5.7.2024

+Today I worked on:

+I troubleshooted some formatting errors after resolving merge conflicts.
+The App.jsx routing had to be reformatted so that public routes were listed separately from the routes that were only for logged-in users.
+I'm also going to try to work on CSS formatting so that darkmode is consistent across our entire app.
+I need to work on UPDATE for Profile, and hopefully I can figure out the image uploading.

+TO DO:

+-   Profile Update (USER PUT)
+-   Account banning and blocked emails list?